 The Bike Library

-One of Linkage’s most useful features is its extensive library of pre-modeled bikes.
-Hundreds of mountain bike models are available with their suspension pivot points already mapped, so you can pull up a bike, run the simulation, and compare it against any other model instantly.
+One of Linkage’s most useful features is its extensive library of pre-modeled bikes, with over 2,000 mountain bike models available and their suspension pivot points already mapped.
+You can pull up a bike, run the simulation, and compare it against any other model instantly.
 This makes it possible to compare the suspension kinematics of a Specialized Stumpjumper against a Trek Fuel EX not just on geometry numbers but on how their suspensions actually work through the stroke.

 Why Suspension Kinematics Matter for Geometry